kujeger/flatpak-gog/README.md

 You can then build and install it directly thus:

-`flatpak-builder --user --install build ~/src/kujeger/flatpak/flatpak-gog/com.gog.Base.json --force-clean --arch=i386`
+`flatpak-builder --user --install build gen_com.gog.BaldursGate2EnhancedEdition.json --force-clean --arch=i386`

 Or build and export it to a repo before installing it:

-`flatpak-builder build/BaldursGate2EnhancedEdition gen_com.gog.BaldursGate2EnhancedEdition.json --force-clean --arch=i386 --repo ~/FlatPak/gog-repo`
+`flatpak-builder build gen_com.gog.BaldursGate2EnhancedEdition.json --force-clean --arch=i386 --repo ~/FlatPak/gog-repo`

 `flatpak --user install gog-repo com.gog.BaldursGate2EnhancedEdition`